jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 excerpt: Gain an understanding of why we use static site generators and work your way through a step-by-step guide on how to build your first static website with Jekyll.
 ---

 This tutorial will first explain the reasoning behind using a static site generator, specifically Jekyll, before providing a step-by-step guide on how to create your first static website using Jekyll.
+You can find a working example of the final product [here](https://jamesmount.tech/building_a_static_website_part_1/) as well as the complete code within this [repository](https://github.com/jmount1992/building_a_static_website_part_1).

 This is the first article in the static website building series.

 **Prerequisites**: Familiarity with using your operating system's terminal, an understanding of how the web works, and some knowledge of HTML, CSS, and JavaScript is recommended.
 Feel free to check out the [Understanding The Web]({% post_url 2023-03-15-UnderstandingTheWeb %}) article to gain some insights on how the web works.